Caroline Shaw (healthcare administrator)

-Caroline Shaw CBE is a British healthcare administrator.
+Caroline Shaw CBE is a British healthcare administrator and Chief Executive of Evergreen Life.

 Caroline Shaw was born in the Lake District and originally worked as a midwife.
 She graduated from Birmingham University with an MSc degree in Healthcare Policy and Management in 1999.

 Shaw was chief executive of the Christie Hospital NHS Foundation Trust, the specialist cancer centre in Manchester, from 2005 to 2014.
 She was one of the youngest female Chief Executives in the NHS when she was appointed.
+Shaw was involved in creating a network of services to beat national waiting time targets and enacted the first phase one clinical trial site of its type.

 While at the Christie she oversaw the development of a £35 million patient treatment centre at The Christie and the building of a network of Christie radiotherapy centres.
-In 2006 Shaw helped launched the Manchester Cancer Research Centre in partnership with Manchester University and Cancer Research UK.
+In 2006 Shaw helped launch the Manchester Cancer Research Centre in partnership with Manchester University and Cancer Research UK.
 In 2011 Shaw was reported to be the 33rd highest paid manager in the NHS.

-Caroline Shaw was appointed a Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to the NHS.
+Shaw was appointed a Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to the NHS.
 She was the first- NHS winner of a First Women Award in 2010, given for her work in improving services for cancer patients.
 She was chosen as Patron for the 'Network National' for UK business women in 2009, received the North West Inspiring Woman of the Year award in 2007 and Crain's Manchester Businesses Businesswoman of the Year award in 2009.

+During her time at The Christie, Shaw was seconded to a region-wide turnaround role as Regional Director of Provider Development for Strategic Health Authority North West.
+The position involved managing relationships with stakeholders, including the Secretary of State for Health, through to delivering a 14-provider transformation programme for the North West of England - a number of which achieved foundation trust status to merge with higher performing units.